lifestreamy/TreeBuilder/README.md

 ```

-Read the documentation in the code, it provides all the needed info.
+Read the documentation in the code, it should provide all the needed info.

 # Contribution